USCGC Rollin Fritch: Homeported in Cape May

 The homeport of Rollin Fritch and her sister ship, is the Coast Guard Training Center in Cape May.
 According to the Cape May County Herald local citizens welcome the Coast Guard presence, and its contribution to the local economy.

 Namesake

-In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
-In 2014 the Coast Guard announced that Rollin A. Fritch, a Coast Guard seaman who earned a posthumous Silver Star for his service on the transport during World War II, would be the namesake of the 19th cutter.
+Rollin A. Fritch was a Coast Guard seaman who earned a posthumous Silver Star for his service on the transport during World War II.
 Fritch served as a gunner who was seen bravely firing his anti-aircraft gun at a kamikaze aircraft right up until it struck the bridge where his gun was sited.

+In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
+In 2014 the Coast Guard announced that Fritch would be the namesake of the 19th cutter.